The Treadwell 32-Pounders at the Washington Navy Yard

 The Brooke Rifles of CSS Tennessee

 Four Brooke Rifles carried aboard CSS Tennessee at the Battle of Mobile Bay are displayed as trophies at the Washington Navy Yard.
+One other is displayed at Selma, Alabama.
+Another may be found at Naval Station Norfolk.

 The Single Banded Brooke Rifles of CSS Atlanta